JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 Do you notice that everything on the list springs from human behavior?

 We know that difficulties are inherent in the evolutionary process.
-In [2:5.8] (P. 39) a Divine Counselor says, “_When I observe the Creator Sons and their subordinate administrators struggling so valiantly with the manifold difficulties of time inherent in the evolution of the universes of space, I discover that I bear these lesser rulers of the universes a great and profound affection._”
+In [[UB 2:5.8](/en/The_Urantia_Book/2#p5_8)] a Divine Counselor says, “_When I observe the Creator Sons and their subordinate administrators struggling so valiantly with the manifold difficulties of time inherent in the evolution of the universes of space, I discover that I bear these lesser rulers of the universes a great and profound affection._”

 God decided that it was a good idea to create imperfect beings, operating in imperfect universes.
 What was he thinking?